 This created a shorter delay between the identification of a need and delivery of functionality intended to address the need.
 The result:

 - Ability to improve features more quickly by listening to customers after they use a feature and incorporating improvements into subsequent sprints in an effort to optimize the customer experience;

 - Fewer products failing in the market;

 - Ability to release individual features without necessarily having to wait for a complete software release.

 Apply this concept to building a house.

-Under the waterfall model, you would spend months with an architect and designer creating the plan for your house including all details from flooring to countertops to paint colors.
-Then the contractor would start building the house and a year or more later, you’d get to see it for the first time.
+Under the waterfall model, an architect and designer spend months creating a detailed plan for the house.
+This plan includes everything from flooring to countertops to paint colors.
+Then, the contractor begins building the house.
+It takes a year or more before you finally get to see it for the first time.
 But what if six months into the build, you discover you’re pregnant and should have added another bedroom?
 Should you have to wait until the house is finished and then build an addition?
 Or what if you decide that the shade of paint doesn’t quite look right?
 Shouldn’t you say something after the painters finish the first room instead of after they paint all the rooms?

 Using an agile approach, you’d get to see the house every week during development.
-So, when you walk in and see the hardwood flooring that the builder used in your living room, you might change your mind about the paint color you want or tile you want in the bathroom adjacent to the living room.
+So, looking at the hardwood flooring in your living room may prompt you to reconsider the paint color or bathroom tile choice.
 You would have an opportunity to adjust the plan.
-You might also look at the paint color after one room is painted and change your mind.
-While you might have to pay extra to have that room repainted, at least you didn’t end up with an entire house with colors you don’t like.
+Also, look at the paint color after one room is painted and change your mind.
+You may need to pay extra for repainting that room, but at least you avoided having an entire house with colors you dislike.